Behavioral Medication

 Behavioral Medication In Training by Kate LaSala, CTC, CBCC-KA, PCBC-A, CSAT, FFCP-E

 Here is an article (PDF) that describes a case study, and gives information on various medications, dosages, and potential side effects to watch out for.
-This was written by Ilana Reisner, DVM, PhD, Diplomate ACVB and published in the journal Today’s Veterinary Practice.
+This was written by Dr. Ilana Reisner, and published in the journal Today’s Veterinary Practice.

 You may find it beneficial to work with a veterinary behaviorist in conjunction with your primary vet.
 (This would be like you going to see a specialist because your GP can’t be an expert in every topic.)
-The UC Davis vet hospital has two certified behaviorists on staff.
+We are blessed to be so close to the UC Davis veterinary hospital, which has two certified behaviorists on staff.
 More information on working with them can be found here.
+The team at Davis would do a full assessment for you and your dog, draw up a training plan and, if needed, advise on medical tests to perform or prescribe medication.
+We would then work together to implement the training plan.

 Print Friendly and PDF